SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 and it prints a response for any temperatures that are neither too warm nor too cold.

-The final ``else`` clause is optional, however, and can be excluded if the set of conditions does not need to be complete.
+The final ``else`` clause is optional, however, and can be excluded if the set of conditions doesn't need to be complete.

 .. testcode:: ifElse